Mensaje#

 robot.link.send_message("Hello, Robot 2!")

-Code for Robot 2
+Código para Robot 2

-# Display what message Robot 1 sends
+# Display the message sent by Robot 1

 robot.screen.print("Robot 2")